ClangClangBattarang/HL2DM-Server-CVars/README.md

 # HL2DM Server CVars
-Collecting various settings profiles that used on different servers for convience sake.
+This is a compilation of various game settings that have been recorded for both game hosting and game modding purposes.

-A lot of settings are decoupled for mix and matching.
+These settings, by default, are decoupled into categories, allowing users to quickly mix and match settings.

 # Requirements
 * SourceMod